BLACK YOUTH SUICIDE PROJECT

 Our project is brand new, kicking off in June!
 We are currently seeking Black middle and high school youth to serve as Ambassadors to help guide our project.
 Ambassadors will participate in monthly meetings to provide input and direction to the project.
 Interested?
 Please text (260) 797-5892.
-We hope to meet the first week of August.
+We hope to meet in the next few months.

 OUR GOALS ARE:

 To engage with youth to better understand why the increase in Black youth suicide is happening

 Raise awareness about mental health and suicide with an emphasis on normalizing talking openly about them